liewteh/challenge-london-mini-guide/challenge-hotel-server/README.md

 If the booking for deletion cannot be found by id, return a 404.

-All message content should be passed as JSON.
+All booking content should be passed as JSON.

 See the later spoiler section "Correct Routes" if you are not sure of the correct routes.